-Grambling State University assumes in a unique way the role of a public university.
+Grambling State University assumes, in a unique way, the role of a public university.
 It strives to provide equal access to higher education for all applicants regardless of race, color, sex, national origin, age, religion, disability, and veteran status.
 It tries to provide opportunities for students to develop intellectually, to acquire appropriate job skills, and achieve self-actualization through instruction, research, public service, and special programs which seek to meet the needs of all students, including those who have been adversely affected by educational, social, and economic deprivation.

 It also exists to provide services to the community and the citizens of Louisiana, exposing students to opportunities that enhance their potential for appreciation of diverse cultures.
 It also helps prepare students for participation in a global society and to serve as a repository for preserving the heritage of American people of African descent.

 Grambling State University believes education is the cornerstone of an enlightened, creative, and productive society.
 It strives to be true to its motto: "Grambling State University is the place where everybody is somebody."